-Once the child has been identified as requiring a place on the school's SENDs register, staff will work with parents/carers and children to ensure that they consider the child's own views and aspirations (where appropriate) and the parents'/carers' experience of, and hopes for, their child.
+Once the children has been identified as requiring a place on the school's SENDs register, staff will work with parents and children to ensure that they consider the child's own views and aspirations and the parents'/carers' experience of, and hopes for, their child.
 Parents/carers are invited and/or consulted at every stage of planning and reviewing SEND provision for their child.